pjmahesh/wisecam/README.md

 > To get wifi rssi value
   wisecam1.local/rssi
 ```
-Use a script with curl or equivalent call to save the image from your ESPCAM to PC accessing wisecam1.local/saved-photo/
+Use a script and http call wisecam1.local/saved-photo/ to save the image from your ESPCAM to PC/Linux
-(5 seconds gap is to be included between successive /capture and /saved-photo access.)
+(5 seconds gap is adviced in between successive /capture and /saved-photo access.)

 # Hotspot/AP mode